code16/sharp/docs/form-fields/autocomplete.md

 ### `setSearchMinChars(int $searchMinChars)`

-Set a miminum number of character to type before perfoming the search.
+Set a minimum number of character to type before performing the search.
 Default: `1`

 ### `setRemoteEndpoint(string $remoteEndpoint)`